Reviews with sloctl

 - Automatic status transitions

-Manual status transitions depend on two factors: whether a review is scheduled for the SLO's service and what its current status is.
+Manual status transitions depend on two factors: whether a review is scheduled for the SLO's service, and the current status of the SLO.

 | Is review scheduled? | From | To |